Hindutva: Fascism

 The Hindutva ideology has significantly borrowed ideas and concepts from European fascism.
-Parallels between Hindutva and European fascism are observed in concepts such as repeated mobilisations, appeals to a mythic past, anti-communism, its purist racial elements, among others.
+Some scholars have drawn parallels between Hindutva and European fascism in concepts such as repeated mobilisations, appeals to a mythic past, anti-communism, and purist racial elements, among others.
 After the 1940s and 1950s, a number of scholars have labelled or compared Hindutva to fascism.
 Many scholars have pointed out that early Hindutva ideologues were inspired by fascist movements in early 20th-century Italy and Germany.
 Marzia Casolari is one such scholar who has linked the association and the borrowing of pre-World War II European fascist ideas by early leaders of Hindutva ideology.
-According to the Concise Oxford Dictionary of Politics and International Relations, the term Hindutva has "fascist undertones."

-The Indian Marxist economist and political commentator Prabhat Patnaik calls Hindutva "almost fascist in the classical sense."
-He states that the Hindutva movement is based on "class support, methods and programme."
-According to Patnaik, Hindutva has the following fascist ingredients: "an attempt to create a unified homogeneous majority under the concept of "the Hindus"; a sense of grievance against past injustice; a sense of cultural superiority; an interpretation of history according to this grievance and superiority; a rejection of rational arguments against this interpretation; and an appeal to the majority based on race and masculinity."

 According to Jaffrelot, the early Hindutva proponents such as Golwalkar envisioned it as an extreme form of "ethnic nationalism", but the ideology differed from fascism and Nazism in three respects.
 First, unlike fascism and Nazism, it did not closely associate Hindutva with its leader.
 Second, while fascism emphasised the primacy of the state, Hindutva considered the state to be a secondary.
 Third, while Nazism emphasised primacy of the race, the Hindutva ideology emphasised primacy of the society over race.
-(Note: For further elaboration on the primacy of state in fascism, see Walter Laqueur.
-For further elaboration on the primacy of race in Nazism, see Richard Bessel.)
+Sociologists Chetan Bhatt and Parita Mukta have described difficulties in identifying Hindutva with fascism or Nazism, because of Hindutva's embrace of cultural rather than racial nationalism, its "distinctively Indian" character, and "the RSS's disavowal of the seizure of state power in preference for long-term cultural labour in civil society."
+They describe Hindutva as a form of "revolutionary conservatism" or "ethnic absolutism."

+The Indian Marxist economist and political commentator Prabhat Patnaik calls Hindutva "almost fascist in the classical sense."
+He states that the Hindutva movement is based on "class support, methods and programme."
+According to Patnaik, Hindutva has the following fascist ingredients: "an attempt to create a unified homogeneous majority under the concept of "the Hindus"; a sense of grievance against past injustice; a sense of cultural superiority; an interpretation of history according to this grievance and superiority; a rejection of rational arguments against this interpretation; and an appeal to the majority based on race and masculinity."

 According to Achin Vanaik, several authors have labelled Hindutva as fascist, but such a label requires "establishing a fascist minimum."
 Hindu nationalism, states Vanaik, is "a specific Indian manifestation of a generic phenomenon [of nationalism] but not one that belongs to the genus of fascism."

-Sociologists Chetan Bhatt and Parita Mukta have described difficulties in identifying Hindutva with fascism or Nazism, because of Hindutva's embrace of cultural rather than racial nationalism, its "distinctively Indian" character, and "the RSS's disavowal of the seizure of state power in preference for long-term cultural labour in civil society."
-They describe Hindutva as a form of "revolutionary conservatism" or "ethnic absolutism."
 According to Thomas Hansen, Hindutva represents a "conservative revolution" in postcolonial India, and its proponents have been combining "paternalistic and xenophobic discourses" with "democratic and universalist discourses on rights and entitlements" based on "desires, anxieties and fractured subjectivities" in India.